 There are many different ways we teach reading at Church Lench C E First School.

 Whole Class Guided Reading

 We believe that there are essential elements of whole-class guided reading which benefit all pupils.
 Whole-class reading sessions mean that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote.
-Whole class reading at Church Lench CE First School takes place on average 4 times a week in all classes.
 A variety of texts are used including stories, non- fiction, picture texts, graphic novels, poetry, magazines and newspaper reports that will often link with a class topic.

-Pupil’s independent reading books are chosen from our book banded section at their reading level.
+Pupils' independent reading books are chosen from our book banded section at their reading level (please see phonics section).
 Children change their books once they have been shared with teaching staff and / or with adults at home.
 Staff who hear children read at school will comment in the child’s reading diary and the same is expected when parents/ carers hear their child read.
 Our school expectation is that children will read their book at home at least 4 times a week.

-In school, class 1 pupils are heard 3 times per week, Class 2 pupils at least twice per week, and Class 3 pupils are heard depending on the need of the child.
-For the more able pupils who are accessing ‘free reader texts’, the reading of texts is assessed through whole class guided reading responses to language in the class texts that are shared.
-For pupils who are reading from the book banded section, they are heard 1-2 times a week by the teaching staff.
+In school, class 1 and 2 pupils are heard on average twice a week and Class 3 pupils are heard depending on the need of the child.
+For the more able pupils who are accessing ‘free reader texts’ (maroon onwards) the reading of texts is assessed through whole class guided reading responses to language in the class texts that are shared.

 Every class has time allocated each day for the teacher to read to the children.
 This enables children to access high quality language from texts they wouldn't necessarily be able to access.
 All classrooms have a book area where children can choose to engage in texts independently or with friends.
 We encourage reading at home during holidays with things such as reading bingo and sponsored reads.
 We have had an author visit the school and this is something we would like to pursue more as it had such a positive impact on the children.